rakicdominik68-alt/MinecraftConsolesLCERevival/README.md

 If you're looking for Dedicated Server software, download its Nightly Build here.
 Similar instructions to the client more or less, though see further down in this README for more info on that.

 # Platform Support
+- Windows: Supported for building and running the project
+- macOS / Linux: The Windows nightly build will run through Wine or CrossOver based on community reports, but this is unofficial and not currently tested by the maintainers when pushing updates
+- Android: VIA x86 EMULATORS (like GameNative) ONLY!
+The Windows nightly build does run but has stability / frametime pacing issues frequently reported
+- iOS: No current support
+- All Consoles: Console support remains in the code, but maintainers are not currently verifying console functionality / porting UI Changes to the console builds at this time.